ncatlab/nlab-content/pages/4/9/8/1/21894/content.md

 ## Desarguesian configuration

 Desarguesian configuration consists of all 10 points and 10 lines mentioned in the statement, satisfying the condition of the perspective.
 Thus one includes 6 distinct points $A,B,C,A',B',C'$ such that $A,B,C$ are not colinear, $A',B',C'$ are not colinear and lines $A A'$, $B B'$ and $C C'$ meet in a single point $O$ which is the 7th point; then one adds the three intersections $A B\cap A'B'$, $A C\cap A' C'$ and $B C\cap B'C'$ which should be on the same line $p$.
-Lines are the three sides of each triangles, the lines $A A'$, $B B'$, $C C'$ and $p$.
+The ten lines are the three sides of both triangles ($A B C$ and $A' B' C'$), the lines $A A'$, $B B'$, $C C'$ and $p$.
 In higher dimension, the configuration may lay but does not need to lay on a single plane.

 ## Related entries